 Canggu is actually just a village but in recent years its beach has been attracting many surfers and digital nomads from all over the world.
 Now you can find a large ex-pat community there with lots of hip restaurants, bars, coworking spaces, yoga studios and alike.
 Seminyak is “just the next village” but it offers a large variety of cute shops and restaurants, too.
 The traffic is heavy all day so you usually need around 20-30 minutes to get from Canggu to Seminyak.
 Most of the restaurants listed have many vegan options while some of them are completely vegan or vegetarian.

 There are two locations where you can enjoy delicious organic food: Canggu and Seminyak.
 A third one is about to be opened soon, so stay tuned!
-We met the owner of Cafe Organic and created a special dish for the menu.
-You can enjoy our high protein “Choc Chip Cookie Dough” until the end of April so hurry up if you’re still going to Bali this month!
-Also, try the CRISPY CAULIFLOWER WINGS.
+We met the owner of Cafe Organic twice and learned about her philosophy.
+At Cafe Organic you will find a large variety of vegetarian and vegan dishes including some classics like “fish” and chips.
+My favorite: The CRISPY CAULIFLOWER WINGS.

 Happy hour for protein shakes from 2-5!
 And their protein shakes taste better than all milkshakes I’ve tried so far.
 How can you make a protein shake taste like an indulgent dessert?
 I would die to know the secret!
 All dishes at Motion Cafe are clean, with carefully selected ingredients perfectly designed to fit an active lifestyle.
 Motion Cafe was priorly named Avocado Cafe and some people still call it by that name.

 This location only opened up a few months ago but it’s spreading the word of mouth fast.
 At The Loft you can find cold smoothie bowls, tasty wraps, and colorful bowls.
 My favorite was the green smoothie bowl!
 All smoothie bowls come with a gorgeous golden pineapple spoon, which makes your shots even more Instagrammable!